 The full duration of protection after primary immunization with Ixiaro is unknown.
-In one clinical trial assessing duration of protection, 83% of adults who received 2 doses of Ixiaro maintained protective levels of antibodies at 12 months after the first vaccine dose.
+In a clinical trial assessing duration of protection, 83% of adults who received 2 doses of Ixiaro maintained protective levels of antibodies at 12 months after the first vaccine dose.
 In a second study, 58% and 48% of adults had protective antibodies at 12 and 24 months, respectively, and in a third, 69% of adults had protective antibodies at 15 months.

 For adults, if the primary series of Ixiaro was administered ≥1 year previously, a booster dose should be given before potential reexposure or if there is a continued risk for JE virus infection.
 Data on the response to a booster dose administered ≥2 years after the primary series are not available.
-Data on the need for and timing of additional booster doses, and on the need for a booster does in children, are also not available.
+Data on the need for and timing of additional booster doses, and on the need for a booster dose in children, are also not available.

 Vaccine Safety and Adverse Reactions

 Local symptoms of pain and tenderness were the most commonly reported symptoms in a safety study with 1,993 adult participants who received 2 doses of Ixiaro.
 Headache, myalgia, fatigue, and an influenzalike illness were each reported at a rate of >10%.
 In children, fever was the most commonly reported systemic reaction in studies.
-Because Ixiaro was licensed after study in <5,000 recipients, the possibility of rare serious adverse events cannot be excluded.
-Postlicensure studies and surveillance are ongoing to further evaluate the safety of Ixiaro in a larger population.

 Precautions and Contraindications